 5 Easy Steps to Transform Your Pantry!

 Ready to switch from store bought to homemade?
 Let me help you make some changes!
 Grab my FREE five-part guide to getting started.

 Finding a source for organic foods and bulk products can be difficult.
 If you’ve got a great place to buy bulk food locally, consider yourself lucky.
 Food co-ops and bulk buying clubs are often private; fine if you know somebody who knows somebody, but if not?
 There could be one right down the street and you’d be none the wiser.

 Your local health food store – presuming you have one – might be willing to order items in bulk for you.
-Mine offers a 15% discount on regular retail when I order items like bulk dry goods or products by the case.
+Mine offers a 15% discount on regular retail when I order items like bulk whole grains or dry beans to store, or when I order products by the case.

 The food co-op option

 While some cities have a public store front to house their co op, there are several companies that cater to “buying clubs” or loosely organized food co ops.
 Essentially, a group of people pool their orders to create a larger one that meets a company’s minimum order size.
 Upon delivery, the group is responsible for dividing and distributing the order.